thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 Note that the handlers are executed in the same order as declaration.
 In the example above, requestHandler1 is called before requestHandler2.

-If you send a request to http://localhost:3000/students, you should see the output of both route handlers, printed in the right sequence.
+If you send a request to http://localhost:3000/students, you should see the output of both handler functions, printed in the right sequence.

 For more examples, see the [express docs](https://expressjs.com/tr/guide/routing.html).